 7. Form EX_01 "Solicitud de autorización de residencia temporal no lucrativa".
 Each applicant must complete and sign a copy of the form.

-9. Health insurance.
-Certificate in Spanish issued by an Insurance Company operating in Spain specifying:
+9. Health insurance/Proof of public or private health insurance: Certificate in Spanish issued by an Insurance Company operating in Spain specifying:

 - Name of applicant.